Hardware Security - Secure Processor Design

 Thesis and HiWi offers regarding this project can be found here.

-Šišejković, D., Merchant, F., Leupers, R., Ascheid, G. and Kiefer, V.: A Critical Evaluation of the Paradigm Shift in the Design of Logic Encryption Algorithms, In 2019 International Symposium on VLSI Design, Automation and Test (VLSI-DAT) Apr/2019, accepted for publication
+Šišejković, D., Merchant, F., Leupers, R., Ascheid, G. and Kiefer, V.: A Critical Evaluation of the Paradigm Shift in the Design of Logic Encryption Algorithms, in 2019 International Symposium on VLSI Design, Automation and Test (VLSI-DAT), Apr.
+2019